Maurice White: Screen and stage

 White wrote and produced songs for the feature films Coming to America, A Low Down Dirty Shame, and Gatchaman OVA.
 He also composed music for the television series Life Is Wild.
 During 2006 he worked with Gregory Hines' brother, Maurice on the Broadway play Hot Feet.
 White and Allee Willis also wrote several new songs for the play.

 In the movie BAADASSSSS!, the actor Khalil Kain portrayed a young Maurice White leading the early incarnation of Earth, Wind & Fire.
 Released at the 2004 Sundance Film Festival, the film was based on Melvin Van Peebles' struggles to film and distribute the movie Sweet Sweetback's Baadasssss Song.
 His son, Mario Van Peebles both directed the film and portrayed his father in the lead role.
 White also won an ASCAP Award as a composer of "That's The Way Of The World", with it being a theme song of the sitcom Hearts Afire.

 Personal life

-White was a married father of three children: one daughter, Hemeya and two sons, Kahbran and Eden.
+White was a father of three children: one daughter, Hemeya and two sons, Kahbran and Eden.
 He owned two homes in California, one in Carmel Valley and the other a four-level condominium in Los Angeles.
 He was a fan of basketball and tennis.
 He went by the nickname of "Reese".
 His younger half-brother, Verdine White, an original member of Earth, Wind & Fire, still tours with the band as its bassist and a backing vocalist.
-Another brother by the name of Fred White, was a member of EW&F from 1971 to 1984.
+Another half-brother, Fred White, was a member of EW&F from 1971 to 1984.